MHSCSClub/FBLA_MobileApp_2016/Documentation/WebAPI.md

 + picture: picture file in to be specified format
 + geolat & geolong: current geographic location in latitude and longitude

+Recieve:

+Server will send back picture id of your uploaded pic
++ pid: picture id

 #### fetch (GET)

 Send (URL params):